codeforsanjose/heartofthevalley/README.md

 3. Once on the Edit/New POI page, include all details.
 You can view how the artwork will appear on the map area to the right.
 Click on the "Refresh Map & Popup" button to see any changes that have been made.
 ![New/Edit Page](/img/POIManagerEdit.png)
 4. Click "Submit POI" to have this sent to the **artwork-data/managedPOIs.json** file to be consumed by the [heartOfTheValley](https://www.codeforsanjose.com/heartofthevalley/) application.

-#### Running the project locally
-This project is completely static, so simply open `index.html` in Chrome or Firefox.

-You can also run the project in a local web server on the project directory.
-One way to do this is to use the `ws` command, which can be installed using `npm install -g local-web-server`, then start the webserver by running `ws --http2` in the project folder and going to `https://127.0.0.1:8000` in your web browser.
-[See the documentation for this program for more information](https://www.npmjs.com/package/local-web-server).

 #### Running unit tests
 Unit tests use the testing framework [Jest](https://jestjs.io/docs/en/getting-started).
 To run the unit tests, run `npm run test` from the command line.